BESSER-PEARL/BESSER-education/lab3_metamodeling_and_code_generators/README.md

 > ### **Exercise:**
 >
 > Modify the Java generator to include method generation by following these recommendations:
-> - The B-UML structural metamodel already supports method definitions, so it's not necesary to modify or extend it.
+> - The B-UML structural metamodel already supports method definitions, so it's not necessary to modify or extend it.
 > - Modify the jinja templates to address the methods generation.
 The templates and the generator code are located in the directory *besser/generators/java_classes*
 > - Below is a sample of the code that the generator should produce for the `searchBook` method in the *Library* class.